A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Approach

+Another way of thinking about the inverse probability weights focuses on what they do rather than their functional form.
+We will work with an inner product on our space $\Lambda$.

-\textbf{While $\hat \lambda$ and $\hat r$ are known quantities, derived from our hazard estimate $\hat \lambda$, we will need to substitute something for the \emph{actual} hazard $\bar\lambda$}.
-For this purpose, $Y_u$ is a natural proxy, as its conditional mean \emph{is} the hazard $\bar\lambda_u(X,A,G)$ at the observed levels of the conditioning variables $X,A,G$; our challenge is make this speak to its value $\bar\lambda_u(X,a,1)$ at often-unobserved levels of those variables.
-To this end, we observe that the Riesz representation theorem guarantees that, for the space $\Lambda$, there exists a unique element $\gamma$ that acts (via an inner product) on the function $h$ like the functional derivative does, i.e., one satisfying
+for all $f, g \in \Lambda$.
+We observe that the Riesz representation theorem guarantees that, in the space $\Lambda$, there exists a \textbf{unique} element $\gamma$ that acts (via an inner product) on every function $h\in\Lambda$ like the functional derivative does: